KDugg84/CI-Flask-Messenger-MS3-GP/README.md

 * As with the register page the login form includes a link at the bottom asking the user if they need an account in case they have clicked on the wrong page by accident.

-After a user has successfully logged in they will see a new link in the navbar called 'New Posts':
+After a user has successfully logged in they will see a new link in the navigation bar called 'New Posts':

 * The new posts form has two fields one for 'Title' and for 'Content'.